srijrao/obsidianpluginattempt/docs/2025-10-19-simplifying-model-selection.md

 - Table-based UI was too technical for most users
 - Simplifies settings page significantly

+**Unified ModelService Approach:**
+- **Eliminates code duplication**: One source of truth for model loading
+- **Consistent UX**: Same rich metadata everywhere
+- **Easier maintenance**: Changes to model display affect all locations
+- **Better caching**: Shared cache between Select and Browse
+- **Reduced bugs**: No chance of inconsistent implementations

+**4. Fixed Modal Display Limit Issue**
+- **Problem**: Obsidian's `FuzzySuggestModal` has a default ~50 item limit
+- OpenAI models weren't showing until searched for
+- **Solution**: Override `getSuggestions()` method to return ALL models
+- Now shows complete list on open (sorted by favorites/recents)
+- All models visible without needing to search

+**File:** `src/components/FuzzyModelDropdown.ts`
+- Added `getSuggestions()` override
+- Returns all items when query is empty (no limit)
+- Filters with substring matching when query present
+- Preserves favorites/recents sorting

 ### Build Status
 ✅ TypeScript compilation successful
 ✅ No lint errors
 ✅ Plugin built and ready to test
+✅ All models now visible in modal on open

-These changes complete the model selection simplification work, resulting in a cleaner, more intuitive settings experience.
+These changes complete the model selection simplification work, resulting in a cleaner, more intuitive settings experience with zero redundancy in model loading code.